Nandez22/CIS122/Info/FileGateway.md

     }
 }
 ```
-- [x] Break each row into Album properties

 We need to put our split function into a loop because we need to create an album object out of *each* row in the CSV.</br>
 The reason I added `album` outside of the loop is mostly personal preference.</br>
 *Technically* it is a small optimization, but again that is not a today topic, just know it can be done either way and the way you choose won't help or hurt your solution.